 Climate-friendly travel on regional transport

-We are also making regional transport even more climate-friendly for our customers.
+DB is also making regional transport even more climate-friendly for customers.
 DB Regio and the state of Baden-Württemberg are sending the first trains on the Aulendorfer Kreuz and Donau-Ostalb regional network with HVO.
 The diesel trains do not have to be specially converted for this.
-They refuel at our filling station in Aulendorf, which we have completely converted from fossil diesel to biofuel.
+They refuel at DB's filling station in Aulendorf, which has been completely converted from fossil diesel to biofuel.
 This filling station can also be used by other rail companies.

-We also send around 20 trains on the Sauerland network on biofuel.
-To this end, we have set up a mobile tank container in Fröndenberg, which supplies the multiple units of the RB 54 line with HVO.
-In future, we want to use biofuel at other locations throughout Germany.
-This will make our already climate-friendly regional rail services even more attractive for our passengers.
+DB also runs around 20 trains on the Sauerland network using biofuel.
+To this end, a mobile tank container has been set up in Fröndenberg, which supplies the multiple units of the RB 54 line with HVO.
+In future, DB wants to use biofuel at other locations throughout Germany.
+This will make already climate-friendly regional rail services even more attractive for passengers.

 In Bavaria, seven trains are running on climate-friendly HVO for the first time in a pilot project on the Südostbayernbahn.
 They are in operation on the Gäubodenbahn from Neufahrn via Straubing to Bogen and on the Rottalbahn from Mühldorf to Passau.
 DB Energie has equipped a filling station at Straubing station for refueling with HVO.
 We financed the equipment at the filling station together with the Free State of Bavaria.
 The additional costs for the HVO fuel will be covered by the Free State for at least one year.